maxhbr/LDBcollector/docs/source/getting_started.md

 :align: center
 ```

-## Identifying applicable obligations
+### What actions should I perform to comply with the licenses of the included Open Source component?

-To answer the question: What obligations should I follow to be compliant with the licence of this component in this usage context?
+ Hermine helps you identify Which obligations you should comply with, once you have included an Open Source component in your software product.

 ```{image} img/Hermine_schema_obligations.png
 :alt: Hermine_schema_obligations